a11ywatch/a11ywatch/README.md

 ## Getting Started

-The web application starts on port 80 when running `docker compose up` and the API entry port is `3280`.
+The web application starts on port 80 when running `docker-compose up` and the API entry port is `3280`.

 ```sh
 docker-compose up # view http://localhost:3280 or http://localhost:3280/graphql